 We want to assure women and gender minorities who are interested in technology that they are not alone!
 We want to provide a safe space to learn, ask questions, make new friends, and feel supported while learning something new.

 Who is invited to apply to this workshop?

-We’ve struggled to find the right catch-all term, but if you are a cis woman, trans person, or non-binary person, you’re welcome at this workshop.
+We’ve struggled to find the right catch-all term, but if you are a cis woman or a trans person (binary or non-binary), you’re welcome at this workshop.
 The male-dominated nature of tech can create barriers for people of other genders, but we understand that whether or not you feel this applies to you can be a personal and complicated question.
 If you’re still unsure if this workshop is for you, feel free to shoot us an email at [email protected] and we’d be happy to chat!

 What steps are you taking to help attendees of any gender feel safe and welcome at this workshop?

 We provide pronoun stickers at our workshop and encourage everyone to wear them.
 We also have a Code of Conduct that everyone involved is required to follow, which means that harassment of any kind will not be tolerated.
 Also, all coaches will be versed on who this workshop is for and how to help create a safe and supportive space.
 If you have any additional concerns about this feel free to email us!

 We wouldn't be able to host this workshop without the support of our volunteer coaches.
 They are experienced teachers, software engineers, and members of the tech community! 💕